CVIRU/pulm.emb/README.md

 ## Daily Logs<a name="logs"></a>
 ### 06/18/2018
-* Reran data script, saved the cases and controls to the server
+* Reran data script, saved the cases and controls to the server.

 ### 06/15/2018
 * Repository created